-Student organizations at WNCC may vary from year-to-year in accordance with changes academic, professional and recreational or service oriented.
+Student organizations at WNCC may vary from year-to-year in accordance with changes In student interests and needs.
+Some organizations are primarily social, while others are academic, professional and recreational or service oriented.
 All formal student organizations are required to have a constitution that conforms to the educational objectives and administrative regulations of the College.
 Student Government, Student Senate, and Student Council are the chartering bodies for new organizations.
 To become officially recognized by the College, new organizations must submit their constitution to the student governing body of the appropriate campus, the Educational Services Council, and the College Council for approval.
 Any funds collected through the student organizations must be deposited and dispensed through the WNCC Business Office.
 All students can take advantage of the organizations that meet their own needs and interests.